olivierchaput/A-_Pathfinding_with_grid/README.md

 To do :
 - Add selector to chose 4 neighbouring nodes (Up/Down/Left/Right) Or 8 neighbouring nodes (With diagonals)

+# Contribute

+TBD

+## :man_astronaut: Show your support

+Give a ⭐️ if this project helped you!